 Computer Operations & Applications will provide students with the fundamental knowledge and corresponding skills to operate a personal computer in a professional setting.
 Students will be presented concepts and principles that will enable them to understand the relationship between the operating system and application software.

-Computer Operations & Applications will provide students with a balanced approach to instruction that includes both basic instruction and hands-on practical activities that are focused on the various functions of both an operating system and a desktop information management program.
+The course will also provide students with a balanced approach to instruction that includes both basic instruction and hands-on practical activities that are focused on the various functions of both an operating system and a desktop information management program.

-Spreadsheet Applications provides students with a thorough introduction to various elements of spreadsheet applications using the Microsoft® Excel software package.
+Spreadsheet Applications provides students with a thorough introduction to various elements of spreadsheet applications using the Microsoft[®] Excel software package.
 Students will be introduced to a series of topics that include creating and modifying worksheets, charts, formulas, and functions.
 Students will first be presented with the concepts for each of these topics and then will be asked to execute the steps associated with each topic through a series of practical activities.

-Students will utilize Microsoft Word and will conduct hands-on practical activities in order to utilize a host of functions and features that correspond with various types of documents.
+Document Processing has been designed to provide students with a thorough understanding of beginning, intermediate, and advanced features in word processing.
+This course will provide the students with the ability to create, format, edit, print, and save documents.
+Students will utilize Microsoft Word and will conduct hands-on practical activities to utilize a host of functions and features that correspond with various types of documents.